 The technical process was discussed and not entirely clear due to official “recognition” status of SWNI.
 Will need to be clarified with City staff.
 SWHRL may need membership vote.

-Pinger would prefer South Portland to join.
+Pinger inquired about the status of other SWNI neighborhoods, particularly South Portland who he felt have common interests to the NWDA.

 Adding them will not change our funding amount in the near term.